DigiBP/digibp-saentis/README.md

 - Website
 - SAP

 Depending on which application is affected, different processes or flows are started.
 Not all possibilities will be shown in the upcoming documentation.
-If it is an **SAP** or **Microsoft (Outlook)** Incident, it is forwarded to the "external" support.
+If it is an **SAP** or **Microsoft (Outlook)** incident, it is forwarded to the "external" support.
 All other incidents are reprioritized and the impact is redefined.

 ## Incident Identification - Is the Incident Supported or not?